2022–23 Regionalliga: Regionalliga West

 18 teams from North Rhine-Westphalia compete in the eleventh season of the reformed Regionalliga West.
 1. FC Düren was promoted from the 2021–22 Mittelrheinliga, 1.
 FC Bocholt was promoted from the 2021–22 Oberliga Niederrhein and 1.
 FC Kaan-Marienborn and SG Wattenscheid were promoted from the 2021–22 Oberliga Westfalen.

 Prior to the season, the Westphalian Football and Athletics Association permanently abolished the DFB-Pokal play-off between the champions of the Oberliga Westfalen and the best-placed Westphalian team from the Regionalliga West.
 From this season onwards, the DFB-Pokal spot will alternate between the two aforementioned teams, starting with the Regionalliga West team.

 Top scorers

 Regionalliga Südwest

 18 teams from Baden-Württemberg, Hesse, Rhineland-Palatinate and Saarland compete in the eleventh season of the Regionalliga Südwest.
 Wormatia Worms and Eintracht Trier were promoted from the 2021–22 Oberliga Rheinland-Pfalz/Saar, SGV Freiberg was promoted from the 2021–22 Oberliga Baden-Württemberg and Barockstadt Fulda-Lehnerz was promoted from the 2021–22 Hessenliga.

 Top scorers

 Regionalliga Bayern

-20 teams from Bavaria competed in the tenth season of the Regionalliga Bayern.
+20 teams from Bavaria compete in the tenth season of the Regionalliga Bayern.
 Würzburger Kickers and Türkgücü München were relegated from the 2021–22 3.
 Liga.
 DJK Vilzing and SpVgg Ansbach were promoted from the 2021–22 Bayernliga Nord and SpVgg Hankofen-Hailing was promoted from the 2021–22 Bayernliga Süd.

 Top scorers

 Relegation play-offs

+Since SpVgg Unterhaching won the promotion play-offs, two spots were available in the next Regionalliga Bayern season, which went to the two winners of the first round.
+Had Unterhaching lost the promotion play-offs, only one spot would have been available, requiring a second play-off round between the winners of the first round.
+To avoid waiting times, the participating clubs had agreed to play the second round regardless of Unterhaching's performance in the promotion play-offs.